cugos/cugos.github.com/meetings/_posts/2022-03-16-cugos_monthly.md

 **[@you](http://cugos.org/people/)** Introduce yourself!
 Or re-introuduce yourself!
 Please tell us about something cool you are working on, playing with, or otherwise inspires or puzzles you.
 [Add yourself here](https://github.com/cugos/cugos.github.com/blob/master/meetings/_posts/2022-02-16-cugos_monthly.md) or reach out to hello@cugos.org

-## Meeting details will be posted here
+## Meeting details:

 For today we have a different link and online service (for logistical reasons):

 **Please connect via your browser to [https://join.me/terragisltd](https://join.me/terragisltd)**

+**Note: Overall there is absolutely no need to use the desktop client or even sign up for an account in order to connect !**

-Note: in case you have any trouble connecting, optionally a desktop client can be downloaded (just like with zoom, gotomeeting and any other services each have their own)
+However, in case you have any trouble connecting, optionally a desktop client can be downloaded (just like the case with zoom, gotomeeting and any other services which each have their own)

 [for Windows](https://secure.join.me/Download.aspx?installer=win)

 [for Mac](https://secure.join.me/Download.aspx?installer=mac&webdownload=true)

-**There is absolutely no need to use the desktop client or even sign up for an account in order to connect !**

 ---